westonstearns/Kaggle-Python-Tutorial/chapter3.md

 In layman's terms, the Random Forest technique handles the overfitting problem you faced with decision trees.
 It grows multiple (very deep) classification trees using the training set.
 At the time of prediction, each tree is used to come up with a prediction and every outcome is counted as a vote.
 For example, if you have trained 3 trees with 2 saying a passenger in the test set will survive and 1 says he will not, the passenger will be classified as a survivor.
 This approach of overtraining trees, but having the majority's vote count as the actual classification decision, avoids overfitting.

-Building a random forest in Python looks almost the same as building a decision tree so we can jup right to it.
-There are two key differeances however.
+Building a random forest in Python looks almost the same as building a decision tree so we can jump right to it.
+There are two key differences however.
 Firstly a different class is used.
 And second a new arguments is necessary.
 Also, we need to import the necessary library from scikit-learn.

-- Use `RandomForestClassifier()` class intead of the `DecisionTreeClassifier()` class.
+- Use `RandomForestClassifier()` class instead of the `DecisionTreeClassifier()` class.
 - `n_estimators` needs to be set when using the `RandomForestClassifier()` class.
 This argument allows you to set the number of trees you wish to plant and average over.

 The latest training and testing data are preloaded for you.